 Articles like this usually come pre-installed with a scene-setting preamble.
 But copywriting tip #1 of 5 is to learn is that 99.93% of people don’t read them, so you should just get straight to the point.
 Like this.

 Copywriting tip #2.
 Dwell on the headline

-By asking ‘you’ a question, I’ve got you engaged.
+By asking ‘you’ a question, I’m bringing the reader into the conversation.
 Asking a question gives you an itch that you can only scratch by reading on.
 And it’s probably why you’ve read this far.

 That’s the power of a good headline.

 To paraphrase David Ogilvy, the most-quoted copywriter of all time, “The headline is 80 cents of the dollar.”
 It’s what grabs attention and makes you interesting.

 And as Dave Trott, the second-most-quoted copywriter of all time, says, “In the pub, who do you want to listen to?
 The one who’s right or the one who’s interesting?”

 “Being compelling is more important than being crawlable.”